DataDog/integrations-core/docs/dev/README.md

 ---
-title: Working with Agent based integrations
+title: Working with Agent-based integrations
 kind: documentation
 ---

 ## Overview

 Being able to see all of your metrics from across your infrastructure is key within Datadog.
-There are currently three options to get data into Datadog:
+There are currently three ways to get data into Datadog:

 1. Push data from the source to Datadog
 2. Crawl the data source's API